-This is deliberately complex for such a small layout, giving us the opportunity to show the computer software controlling many trains without incident and keeping to a timetable!
-There is no scenery; the focus is on the wiring, the electronics and the computer screens.
-The rolling stock is based on the North Yorkshire Moors Railway.
+This was deliberately complex for such a small layout, which gave us the opportunity to show the computer software controlling many trains without incident and keeping to a timetable!
+There wasn't any scenery; the focus was on the wiring, the electronics and the computer screens.
+The rolling stock was based on the North Yorkshire Moors Railway - our local heritage railway.

-Computrains’ next challenge is to build an N gauge exhibition layout incorporating DCC, sound and computer control.
-With N gauge gaining in popularity, it is appropriate for us to show that computer control is applicable across all scales and gauges.
+Computrains’ next challenge was to build an N gauge exhibition layout incorporating DCC, sound and computer control.
+With N gauge gaining in popularity, it would be appropriate for us to show that computer control is applicable across all scales and gauges.
 It also fits into the only available space left at home!

-The main challenge is not the computer aspects but the fitting of sound decoders and speakers into such small spaces!
-We are indebted to Douglas Stewart of Wickness Models for his help and advice, together with him supplying many of the locos used on the layout.
+The main challenge is not so much the computer aspects but the fitting of sound decoders and speakers into such small spaces!
+We are indebted to Paul Foulds at CR Signals for his help and advice, together with him supplying many of the locos and all the signals used on the layout.

 Why computer control?